 Regardless of what method works for you, we're committed to giving all students access to the resources they need for academic success.
-That's why we publish detailed guides to the ACT every day, along with free ACT practice test pdfs for you to download and print.
+That's why we publish detailed guides to the ACT, along with free ACT practice test pdfs for you to download and print.

 That's also why we want to make sure you're using the best ACT prep books available.
 To that end, let's start by discussing the critical ACT prep book that every student should purchase.